kristinam123/DWIT/README.md

    - Adjust analysis parameters as needed
    - Click **Preview** to verify settings
    - Click **Full Analysis** to process all queued trials
-   - Results are saved in structured subfolders within each trial directory
+  - Per-frame overlays are saved to `<trial>/Output/`.
+The raw-results Excel is saved to `<trial>/<trial>_results_raw.xlsx` (parent of Output).
-2. For subsequent use, you can add the test folders from `tests/` in the Analysis tab
+2. For subsequent use, add the test folders from `tests/` in the Analysis tab
-3. The test data includes sample images with known expected results for validation
+3. The test data includes sample images for quick validation

 ---